Mayne941/gravity2/docs/GRAViTyV2_documentation.md

 1. Read VMR data
 1. Construct protein-protein hidden markov models (PPHMMs)
 1. Annotate reference viruses
-1. Do mutual information calculation functions and generate visualisations The GRAViTyV2 API allows for running the entire pipeline, or entering from any specific point within it.
+1. Do mutual information calculation functions and generate visualisations (optional) The GRAViTyV2 API allows for running the entire pipeline, or entering from any specific point within it.

-#### Minimum requirements to start PL1 are as follows:
+#### Minimum requirements to start PL1:
-1. A table of reference virus descriptions, in .csv format (.txt may also work but is not recommended).
+1. A table of reference virus descriptions ("GenomeDescTableFile"), in .csv format (.txt may also work but is not recommended).
 This table must either be an ICTV Virus Metadata Resource (VMR), or a document with a similar strucutre.
 As a minimum, your table will need the following columns: "Species", "Virus GENBANK accession", "Genome coverage".
 VMR scrape and VMR-like document generation from input FASTA data are included, see section "VMR Utilities".
-1. A valid email address to download genomic data from GenBank, or otherwise genomic data in a .gb file.
-A function for converting FASTA data to gb and generating a VMR-like table is included, see section "VMR Utilities".
+1. A valid email address ("genbank_email") to download genomic data from GenBank, or otherwise genomic data in a .gb file.
 N.b. you must specify a file path for the GenBank file ("GenomeSeqFile"): if it doesn't exist, GRAViTyV2 will automatically attempt to download genomic data; if the file does exist, it will attempt to read data in from it.
 1. A directory for saving all of your experimental data ("ShelveDir").

 #### Options also exist for: